ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 By blacklisting the cppc_cpufreq module, you are telling the Linux kernel not to load it at boot time.
 This means that the functionality provided by the module will not be available to the system.

 ##### tsc=reliable
-The setting "tsc=reliable" is a kernel command line parameter that is used to set the time stamp counter (TSC) as a reliable source of time for the Linux kernel.
+The setting "tsc=reliable" is a kernel command line parameter that is used to set the Time Stamp Counter (TSC) as a reliable source of time for the Linux kernel.
 The TSC is a CPU register that increments at a fixed rate based on the clock speed of the CPU.
 It is commonly used as a source of time for the operating system, as it provides a high-resolution and constant-rate timer that is usable even when other system timers are unavailable or unreliable.

 The "tsc=reliable" setting is used to indicate that the TSC is a reliable source of time, and that it should be used as the primary source of time for the Linux kernel.
 This can be useful in some cases where the TSC is known to be reliable and accurate, as it can provide more consistent and accurate timing information for the operating system.